 -Do you remember the exact moment you fell in love with cinema?

--Tell us about your project “The Bride From The Depths”.
+-Tell us about your project “SPECIES (SANGUINE)”.

 -Which Director inspires you the most?